Last updated 22/09/2020 at 16:56

 Scotland has a road map for how we will start to come out of lockdown.
 But what phase are we currently in and what does it mean you can do?

-Remember, if you have symptoms of coronavirus or have been asked to self-isolate by a contact tracer (because you've come into contact with someone with coronavirus) you should self-isolate and follow guidance as per NHS Inform advice.
+Remember, if you have symptoms of coronavirus or have been asked to self-isolate by a contact tracer or the Protect Scotland app (because you've come into contact with someone with coronavirus) you should self-isolate and follow guidance as per NHS Inform advice.

 - Working from home should continue wherever possible.